ddev/ddev/docs/content/users/basics/troubleshooting.md

 3. If you have control of the router, you can usually change its DHCP settings to choose a public, relaxed DNS server as in #2.
 4. You can live with DDEV trying to edit the `/etc/hosts` file, which it only has to do when a new name is added to a project.

-## Windows Hosts File Limited to 10 Hosts Per Line
+## Windows Hosts File May Be Limited to 10 Hosts Per Line

-On Windows only, there is a limit to the number of hosts that can be placed in one line.
+On some Windows systems, there is a limit to the number of hosts that can be placed in one line.
 But since all DDEV hosts are typically on the same IP address (typically 127.0.0.1, localhost), they can add up.
 As soon as you have more than 10 entries there, your browser won’t be able to resolve the addresses beyond the 10th entry.

 There are two workarounds for this problem: